 Calgary Gas and Electricity Retailers

 Residents of the city now have a number of retailers to choose from, just as they did a century ago, meaning that Calgary electricity rates are very competitive.
-Natural gas is sold by four companies:
+Natural gas is sold by many companies:

 - ATCO Power